SlugEnt/BWA.Template/README.md

     * Sample Drop down controls for the Entity types that make it easy to standup these entities in related entities
     * Full unit tests of the entities, the repositories and the controllers
 * Has an imnproved database transaction model that allows multiple entities or repositories to use transactions without complicated logic to determine if already in one or not.*
+* Has a built in Quartz.Net Job Scheduling engine that:
+    * Stores jobs and job runs in the database under the schema QUARTZ.

 With the above, you can create a basic new entity in less than 5 minutes that provides a Repository, Controller, Service, Unit tests for each, and copy paste a sample blazor component and unit test that  you can immediately begin working with!